All I Am is a Mom

 a world that accepts some and not others

-a world that will critique you
+a world that will critique us

-for talking too much about your children
+for talking too much about our children

-a world that will critique you
+a world that will critique us

-for not talking enough about your children
+for not talking enough about our children

 for being too uptight for being untethered